Super Bowl XLIII: Statistical overview

-In Super Bowl XLIII, Arizona and Pittsburgh combined for the fewest rushing attempts (38) and the fewest rushing yards (91) in Super Bowl history.
+In Super Bowl XLIII, the Cardinals and Steelers combined for the fewest rushing attempts (38) and the fewest rushing yards (91) in Super Bowl history.
 The Cardinals outgained the Steelers in both passing yards (374 to 234) and total yards (407 to 292), but were flagged for 11 penalties for 106 yards.
-Arizona's safety in the fourth quarter was only the sixth one scored in Super Bowl history, the first since Super Bowl XXV.
+The Cardinals' safety in the fourth quarter was only the sixth one scored in Super Bowl history and the first since Super Bowl XXV.

 Warner completed 31 of 43 passes for 377 yards and three touchdowns, with one interception.
 His 377 yards was the second-most in Super Bowl history behind his own record of 414 yards in Super Bowl XXXIV.
 Eight years later at Super Bowl LI, Tom Brady would break Kurt Warner's record with 466 yards.
 Warner passed Joe Montana for most career yards in Super Bowl history with 1,156 (Montana threw for 1,142 yards in four games).
 Brady ultimately reached 2,071 yards in seven Super Bowls.
 Warner became the fifth quarterback in Super Bowl history to throw three touchdown passes in defeat (the others being Roger Staubach, Brett Favre, Jake Delhomme, and Donovan McNabb).
 He also became the first quarterback in Super Bowl history to have a pass intercepted and returned for a touchdown in two different Super Bowls and is also the second quarterback to throw a fourth-quarter touchdown in three different Super Bowls (Terry Bradshaw threw a fourth-quarter touchdown in all four of his Super Bowls).

 Warner's top target was Fitzgerald, who caught seven passes for 127 yards and two touchdowns.
 Fitzgerald set a single-postseason record with seven touchdown receptions, passing Jerry Rice, who had six in the 1988 postseason.
 Fitzgerald as well as Holmes each had 100 yards receiving, marking the fourth time in Super Bowl history, one player from each team had over 100 yards in a Super Bowl.
 Michael Irvin and Andre Reed were the first in Super Bowl XXVII, followed by Deion Branch and Muhsin Muhammad in Super Bowl XXXVIII and Branch again a year later along with Terrell Owens in Super Bowl XXXIX.

 Roethlisberger completed 21 of 30 passes for 256 yards and a touchdown, with one interception.
 Woodley had two sacks and a forced fumble, thus he continued setting NFL play-off records for consecutive multiple sack games by a player with 4.
-Arizona defensive tackle Darnell Dockett had all of Arizona's three sacks, tying the Super Bowl record set by Reggie White in Super Bowl XXXI.
+Cardinals defensive tackle Darnell Dockett had all of the Cardinals' three sacks, tying the Super Bowl record set by Reggie White in Super Bowl XXXI.
 Harrison's 100-yard interception return is still the longest interception return in Super Bowl history.

 With this victory, the Steelers became the first team to win three Super Bowls in the same state.
 Their victories in Super Bowls X and XIII were both at the Miami Orange Bowl.